 Once you’ve mastered the faces and expressions, you can give your cartoon characters some different head shapes (because no-one has a completely round head, right?).

 One easy way to completely change to look of your character is to change the shape of their jaw.
 You might want an angular jaw for a superhero or a rounded chin for a chubby baby.
 Add a simple shape to the bottom of your original circle.

 You could try an oval or more of an angular head, or even try layering up some different sized circles and ovals.
 This way, you can join them all together into a single head shape.

 Don’t forget to add some hair to your cartoon face.
 This will add extra character to your cartoon.
 It also makes them recognisable if shown as only a shape or shadow.

 Start by drawing the overall shape of the hair first.
 It might be long, short or everything in between.
 Then add in some basic lines to show the direction of the hair.

-Once you’ve mastered drawing cartoon faces and heads, why not follow up by reading my post on how to draw cartoon hands?
+Once you’ve mastered drawing cartoon faces and heads, why not follow up by reading my posts on how to draw cartoon hands and drawing cartoon feet?
 You’re well on your way to drawing a complete character design!

 Do you need help to draw cartoon faces?